Visual-World/nice-duration/README.md

 Normalizes and formats duration to human readable string.

-This library written in TypeScript with support for treeshakable localization.
+This library written in TypeScript with support for tree shakable localization.
 This results to 2 kb of bundle size.

 ## Install
 ```bash